 Starting solids with your baby is meant to be a time for food exploration and motor skill development.
 Remember that each baby is different and their starting solids experience will likely deviate from fellow babies’ experiences.

-If you have questions or would like further guidance in designing the meal plan that is best for your child, feel free to contact our team here at Nurture Life.
+If you have questions or would like further guidance in designing the meal plan that is best for your child, feel free to contact our team at email@example.com.